ibm-cloud-docs/activity-tracker/monitor_events.md

 ## Monitoring events through custom views
 {: #mon_cus_view}

-You can create custom views to analyze data.
+You might want to monitor a set of events in your account.
+To anayze a subset of events, you can create custom views.

 To create a custom view, you must apply a search query that defines what events to display through the view.
 [Learn more](/docs/services/Activity-Tracker-with-LogDNA?topic=logdnaat-view_events#view_events_step2).